 3. Dry Cleaning

 Dry cleaners use a chemical known as ‘perchloroethylene’, which remains on your clothes even after they have been washed.
 The chemical stays on your clothes at varying degrees and may also lead to cancer.
 If your clothes have a strong chemical smell, make sure you send them for a wash second time to avoid any health problems.

-Perfumes and deodorizers contain volatile and non-volatile chemicals.
+Perfumes and deodorizers contain volatile and non-volatile chemicals and they create air pollution in the home.
 The substances used in these products are not monitored and unregulated.
 These chemicals are toxic and lead to skin irritation, allergic reactions, birth defects, reproductive disorders, and cancer.

 A deadly indoor air pollutant, secondhand smoke can’t be removed by ventilation, filtering or separating smokers from non-smokers.
-Secondhand smoke poses different kinds of risks for children and adults.
+Secondhand smoke creates air pollution in the home and poses different kinds of risks for children and adults.
 Children suffer from respiratory problems, and infections as a result of secondhand smoke, whereas adults are at a higher risk of heart disease, stroke, and lung cancer.